eizoflexscan/docker-rstudio-server/README.md

 A configuration file to specify users and passwords.
 It creates 50 users named (datafriend1, datafriend2,..., datafriend50) and 50 passwords that are the same as the user names (datafriend1, datafriend2,..., datafriend50).

 ### run.sh
-Start RStudio Server at the end of the container creation.
+Start RStudio Server directly after the container creation has been finished.

 ## Limitations